the-mcmaster/CSCE156-Lab01/readme.md

 including Eclipse, Eclipse Git client, etc.

 A separate folder containing a PHP version of this lab is included for the honors section.
+Instructions for the PHP version can be found below.

 This is a lab used in Computer Science II (CSCE 156, CSCE 156H) in the [Department of Computer Science & Engineering](https://cse.unl.edu)